National Lifeline Accountability Database (NLAD)

 - Complete the form, then a temporary password will be sent to the new NLAD ETC Admin.
-Note: if the NLAD Admin already has an account in E-File, they will be able to log in with their existing E-File credentials, and a temporary password will not be submitted.
+Note: If the NLAD Admin already has an account in E-File, they will be able to log in with their existing E-File credentials, and a temporary password will not be submitted.

 - The NLAD ETC Admin has 7 days to log in.

-The NLAD Admin will log into NLAD and select the “Create NLAD Subaccount” option from the left menu.
-Create a subaccount by entering the new user’s email address and press “Search.”
+The ETC Admin will log into NLAD and select Account Management.
+Next, select Create NLAD Subaccount.
+Create a subaccount by entering the new user’s email address and selecting Search.

-You can’t.
+API login credentials can not be reset.
 API accounts are made of a unique, randomly generated API ID and an API key, which never expire.
 If the user is locked out, the ETC Admin should deactivate their current API account and create a new one.

-There’s no limit on the number of API accounts allowed; however USAC recommends deactivating accounts you are not using once you create a new account to replace it.
+There is no limit on the number of API accounts allowed; however USAC recommends deactivating accounts you are not using once you create a new account to replace it.

-The NLAD Production environment is the live environment.
+The NLAD production environment is the live environment.

-You can find all of your active subscribers in “Detail Active Subscriber Report” under the “Reports and Tools” section of NLAD.
+You can find all of your active subscribers in the Detail Active Subscriber Report under the Reports and Tools section of NLAD.

-The “Verify” function (button at the bottom of the “Enroll Subscriber” page) is an optional tool to check for duplicate benefits, validate the subscriber’s information and address, and prevent errors during enrollment.
+The Verify function (button at the end of the Enroll Subscriber workflow) is an optional tool to check for duplicate benefits, validate the subscriber’s information and address, and prevent errors during enrollment.

 Enroll the subscriber in NLAD using their name as it appears on their ID and eligibility documentation.

-Use the “Lifeline Tribal Benefit?” flag if the subscriber’s address is on federally-recognized Tribal lands, and they are receiving the enhanced monthly support amount.
+Use the Lifeline Tribal Benefit? flag if the subscriber’s address is on Tribal lands, and they are receiving the enhanced monthly support amount.

-If the subscriber is not eligible, but has a child or dependent that is eligible for a Lifeline Program discount, the subscriber qualifies for Lifeline based on the status of their child/dependent.
+If the subscriber is not eligible, but has a child or dependent that is eligible for a Lifeline program discount, the subscriber qualifies for Lifeline based on the status of their child/dependent.
 The eligible child/dependent, in this case, is the BQP, and the NLAD user should enter the child/dependent’s information in the BQP fields.

 De-enroll the subscriber and then re-enroll them with the correct SAC.

-Completed benefit transfers can be verified by pulling the “Detail Transaction Report” and “Detail Active Subscriber Report” in NLAD.
+Benefit transfers can be verified by pulling the Detail Transaction Report in NLAD.

-Both service providers will receive an email notification when a subscriber transfers their benefit.
-NLAD users can identify subscribers that transferred in/out by reviewing the “Detail Transaction Report.”
-The transaction type will be listed as “TRANSFERIN/TRANSFEROUT.”
-The first column, “NLAD Transaction Date,” is the date the transfer occurred.
+Service providers will receive an email notification when a subscriber’s benefit is transferred in NLAD.
+NLAD users can identify subscribers that transferred in/out by reviewing the Detail Transaction Report.
+The transaction type will be listed as TRANSFERIN/TRANSFEROUT.
+The first column, NLAD Transaction Date, is the date the transfer occurred.

 Only resubmit the exact rows that have an error, and remove all other rows that do not have an error.
 The rows that did not have an error are already accepted into the system.

-Probably because the headers in your upload file were changed.
+You are receiving this error because the headers in your upload file were changed.
 The headers are case-sensitive and spaces are also counted as characters.

-This is a Microsoft Excel issue, not an NLAD issue.
 To keep the leading 0, add an apostrophe in front of the numbers.
 For example, if the number is 0123, add the apostrophe at the front so that it reads ‘0123.
 Save the files as a .csv and upload it to NLAD.
 After saving the file, do not open it before uploading to NLAD, because it will revert back and drop the leading zero(s).